tu-darmstadt-ros-pkg/athena/README.md

 In the [electronics](electronics) folder, the custom PCBs used to distribute power and ensure safety during operation can be found.

+## Remote E-Stop

+The source code and bill of materials for the ~80€ remote e-stop can be found in [E-Stop](E-Stop).
+This ESP32-based remote E-Stop transmits its state over BLE, ESP-NOW and LoRa for high reliability and low triggering times of up (or down) to 10ms.

 ## Stats

 | | |